 Energizing activities for teams are brief, stimulating activities designed to breath energy into individuals and help refresh their minds.
 They are particularly useful in longer meetings or conferences when people may likely to lose interest or focus.

 Energizing Activities for Teams

-Energizers are any activity designed to bring energy and focus to a group of individuals.
-They’re often used over the course of longer days of activity to help ensure that participants stay focused and engaged with the content of the day.
+Energizers are any activity that brings energy and focus to a group of individuals.
+They’re often used in longer days of activity like workshops or off-site days.
+They help ensure that participants stay focused and engaged with the content of the day.

 Energizers can take a huge range of forms but most often include: physical activity (helps get the heart rate going) and spoken interaction (e.g. shouting out responses, interacting with facilitator).

 Laughter and play are also great ways to help build a team.
 You can learn more about how playfulness helps teams in our podcast on the subject:

 Energizing activities for teams can be an important part of longer-form group activities.
 It normally doesn’t take long to bring some energy to a group, and it’s usually worth the time it takes.
 While many energizers get people physically energized, their real purposes are to help raise mental energy levels.

 Though there are many different types of energizer, in our view it doesn’t really matter what you do to energize a group of people as long as you stimulate them.
 In some instances just doing something different for two minutes can be clear the mind and bring energy.
 It’s good to keep these activities as simple as possible.

 In our view, every team leader, manager or facilitator should know a few energizers and be ready to use them when required.
 Many of them don’t take any preparation or materials, so can be delivered without much notice or preparation.

 Our Podcast is a great way to learn more about hundreds of fascinating topics from around the world of work.